Camp TAG (The Allergy Gang)

 Caprylcamphopropionate, Disodium EDTA, Potassium Sorbate, Phenoxyethanol, Methylparaben, Ethylparaben, Propylparaben, Citric Acid.

-- Foods with wheat, egg, milk, and soy are allowed, such as sandwich bread, crackers, and cookies (must be free of peanuts, tree nuts, fish, and shellfish).
+- Foods with wheat, egg, milk, and soy are allowed, such as sandwich bread, crackers, and cookies (must be free of peanuts, tree nuts, fish, shellfish, and sesame).

 - Milk/cheese-based foods are not allowed, such as cheese of any kind, Cheetos, Cheez-It Crackers, Doritos, yogurt, etc., to minimize the risk of cross-contact.

 - Egg-based condiments are not allowed, such as mayonnaise, dressings, dips, etc., to minimize the risk of cross-contact.

 In addition, Camp TAG provides allergy-friendly snacks free of the "top 9" (plus gluten-free, vegan, non-GMO) from Partake Foods during the morning Education session for every camper.

 Each camper will be required to clean his/her hands with hand wipes when they arrive at camp each morning and before and after snacks and lunch.